geodynamics/aspect/doc/sphinx/user/extending/plugin-types/postprocessors.md

 ##### Implementing a postprocessor.

 Ultimately, implementing a new postprocessor is no different than any of the other plugins.
-Specifically, you&rsquo;ll have to write a class that overloads the [aspect::Postprocess::Interface][] base class and use the `ASPECT_REGISTER_POSTPROCESSOR` macro to register your new class.
+Specifically, you'll have to write a class that overloads the [aspect::Postprocess::Interface][] base class and use the `ASPECT_REGISTER_POSTPROCESSOR` macro to register your new class.
 The implementation of the new class should be in namespace `aspect::Postprocess`.